As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The high value of Moon rocks is based on the basic rule of supply and demand.
 High demand and low supply equal a high value regardless of the reason, the materials it’s made of, or how it’s obtained.

 The most valuable aspect of Moon rocks is the secrets they hold the key to – the information they hold within themselves regarding the origins of the Moon and our universe.

 Information like this can be collected by researching age, dating specimens, etc. However, this is only really applicable to researchers and scientists who have the knowledge and amenities to actually benefit from this.

 Most people who want to buy Moon rocks – most likely illegally – do not purchase them for the sake of knowledge or research.
 People would pay millions just so they can say that they own a piece of the Moon, while the predominant portion of the Earth’s population has never even seen a Moon rock.

 Moon rocks are so expensive because that’s the result of human choice and desire created.
-These cosmic materials are not made of gold, diamonds, and only some samples contain rare minerals.
+These cosmic materials are not made of gold or diamonds, and only some samples contain rare minerals.
 Moon rocks are alluring and desirable because they do not come from Earth.